ISAITB/docs-tdl/source/constructs/index.rst

     @id, no, The ID for the step.
 This is also the name of a ``boolean`` variable in the session context in which the validation result will be recorded (``true`` for success).
     @desc, yes, The description for the validation.
-    @handler, yes, A string value or variable reference identifying the the validation handler (see :ref:`handlers-implementation`). property, no, Zero or more elements to provide configuration regarding the setup of the validation handler call that are not passed to the handler.
+    @handler, yes, A string value or variable reference identifying the the validation handler (see :ref:`handlers-implementation`).
+    @level, no, The severity level to be considered when this step fails validation.
+Can be set to ``ERROR`` (the default) or ``WARNING``. documentation, no, Rich text content that provides further information on the current step. property, no, Zero or more elements to provide configuration regarding the setup of the validation handler call that are not passed to the handler.
 Each ``property`` element has a ``name`` attribute and a text content or variable reference as value. config, no, Zero or more elements to provide configuration for the validation.
 Each ``config`` element has a ``name`` attribute and a text content or variable reference as value. input, yes, One more elements for the validation's input parameters.
 See :ref:`handlers-inputs-outputs` for details.

+A ``verify`` step that is set at warning level (through attribute ``level``) will never result in an overall failure for the test session.
+If validation fails, the result will be indicated as a warning but without further impact.
+Note that a validation service returning a detailed validation report for a ``verify`` step at warning level may have its resulting report adapted accordingly.
+The report will be set as ``WARNING`` (if it was ``FAILURE``) and any error-level report items will be listed as warnings.

-The following example illustrates use of two ``verify`` steps, one using an :ref:`handlers-XSDValidator` and the other calling a remote validation service:
+The following example illustrates use of two ``verify`` steps, one using an :ref:`handlers-XSDValidator` and the other set at warning level and calling a remote validation service:

 .. code-block:: xml